Tim Commerford: Audioslave (2001–2007)

-Rage Against the Machine reunion (2007–2011)

-On April 29, 2007, Rage Against the Machine reunited at the Coachella Music Festival.
-The band played in front of an EZLN backdrop to the largest crowd of the festival.
-The performance was first thought to be a one-off, but this turned out not to be the case.
-The band played seven more shows in the United States in 2007 (including their first non-festival concert in seven years at the Alpine Valley Music Theater in East Troy, Wisconsin), and in January 2008, they played their first shows outside the US as part of the Big Day Out Festival in Australia and New Zealand, and then played at the T in the Park festival in Scotland and at the Reading and Leeds festival in England in the summer of 2008.

-The band continued to tour around the world, headlining many large festivals in Europe and the United States, including Lollapalooza in Chicago.
-In 2008 the band also played shows in Denver, Colorado and St. Paul, Minnesota, the locations of the Democratic National Convention and Republican National Convention, respectively.
-Their most recent performance was in 2011, at The Coliseum at Los Angeles.

 Future User, Wakrat and 7D7D (2014–present)

-Commerford co-founded provocative band Future User, together with Jordan Tarlow (keys), Jon Knox (drums) and producer Brendan O'Brien (guitars).
-He plays bass and is the vocalist of the band.
-Tim Commerford hid several months under the S.W.I.M persona on the first music videos, before unmasking himself in the "Mountain Lion" video.
-In the band's first video, tennis player John McEnroe subjected himself to waterboarding.
+Commerford co-founded the band Future User, together with Jordan Tarlow (keys), Jon Knox (drums) and producer Brendan O'Brien (guitars).
+Commerford plays bass and is the vocalist of the band.
+Commerford hid several months under the S.W.I.M persona on the first music videos, before unmasking himself in the "Mountain Lion" video.
 The "Mountain Lion" video featured road racing cyclist Lance Armstrong, a close friend of Commerford, while a skateboarding Commerford appears to inject himself with a steroid.

 In 2015, he formed "punk and hardcore-influenced band", named Wakrat.
 The band also features drummer Mathias Wakrat and guitarist Laurent Grangeon.
 The band debuted their first single, "Knucklehead", in September 2015.

-In 2022, Tim Commerford launched a new project, 7D7D, with Mathias Wakrat and Jonny Polonsky.
+In 2022, Commerford launched a new project, 7D7D, with Mathias Wakrat and Jonny Polonsky.
 The group debuted their first single, "Capitalism", in November.

-Prophets of Rage (2016–2019)

-In 2016, Tim Commerford reunited with Tom Morello and Brad Wilk, and was joined by Chuck D and B-Real to form supergroup Prophets of Rage.
-They play covers from their Rage Against the Machine, Public Enemy and Cypress Hill material, and new material as well.

 Other contributions

 Commerford and drummer Brad Wilk contributed to Maynard James Keenan's side project Puscifer and his album "V" Is for Vagina on the track "Momma Sed".
 Both have taken part in the production of Dave Grohl's 2013 Sound City soundtrack, with the track "Time Slowing Down".
 In 2010, Commerford was interviewed and appeared in the documentary Rush: Beyond the Lighted Stage.